Candidate for Re-election to Wisconsin's 90th Assembly District

 Over the past 20 years, Kristina has dedicated her professional career and life’s work to working alongside different constituencies to create healthier, more equitable communities where all kids, families, and citizens thrive.
 Green Bay has provided a home and extensive community to Kristina and her family.
 Born in Pittsburgh, Pennsylvania, Kristina’s professional career began by teaching health and physical education from kindergarten through 12th grade and then a full-time faculty member at Northern Virginia Community College.
 With a Master of Science in Health Promotion Management, Kristina shifted her professional work toward a national focus in non-profit leadership.
 While managing a national grants program and facilitating an urban wellness coalition, Kristina also initiated and facilitated an organization-wide diversity leadership team.
-Today, Kristina is putting her skills, experience, and passion to work serving the diverse needs of the community in her role as Program Director at the YWCA Greater Green Bay.
+Prior to running for the Assembly, Kristina served as Program Director at the YWCA Greater Green Bay.

-Appointed to the Green Bay Area Public School Board in August 2018 and elected in April 2019, Kristina’s community contributions are wide-ranging.
+Kristina’s community contributions are wide-ranging.
 She has worked with community groups to raise money for local school backpack drives, monthly community conversations about equity, and annual outreach.
 Living the motto, “We all do better when empowered women empower women,” she served as Northeast Regional Coordinator for the Women’s March Wisconsin, helping to organize a major event in Green Bay and rally in January 2018 attended by more than 400 people.
 Kristina was recently named as a 2019-2020 Current Young Professional "Future 15" recipient, an award that annually profiles young professionals who are growing and excelling in their fields.
 Most recently, she won the 2019 “Activist of the Year Award” from Citizen Action’s Northeast Wisconsin Co-op.
+She served as a member of the Green Bay School Board from 2018 to 2021, and was elected vice-president by her colleagues.

 Kristina’s primary goal as a community leader is to advocate for the needs of Green Bay’s constituents, while understanding the strategic and intersectional issues to support grassroots movements, as well as policy and systems level change at the state level.
 She strives to build partnerships across both the public and private sectors and believes authentic collaboration with a shared, common interest is critical to create a culture of belonging and to enhance the benefits of collective success.

-Kristina has been married to her husband, Jon, for 14 years.
+Kristina has been married to her husband, Jon, for 15 years.
 Together, they have two kids attending school in the Green Bay Area Public School District.
-Kristina enjoys running, teaching and practicing yoga, planting native Wisconsin wildflowers, and chatting about local politics with her family and friends.
+Kristina enjoys running, teaching and practicing yoga, and blasting 90s hip-hop in her car.